Still Climbing (Brownstone album): Production

 In early 1995, the R&B group Brownstone underwent significant lineup changes following the departure of Monica "Mimi" Doby due to a persistent bronchial infection.
 This departure came at a crucial time, as the group's debut album, From The Bottom Up, had garnered considerable attention and was being actively promoted, particularly through the single "Grapevyne."
 The timing of Doby's exit posed challenges for the group, which was in the midst of a promotional tour.
 To address the vacancy, Brownstone recruited Kina Cosper, a former college acquaintance of group member Nicci Gilbert.

 The band began recording their second studio album, Still Climbing, in January 1996.
 During this period, Brownstone faced considerable pressure from their record label.
 The album's production involved collaboration with several new producers and songwriters, including notable figures such as Rodney Jerkins and Robin Thicke.

 Critical reception

 In his review for Allmusic, senior editor Stephen Thomas Erlewine wrote that Still Climbing "suffers from the same inconsistent songwriting that plagued their debut From the Bottom Up, yet that isn't a fatal flaw.
 There are as many strong singles on Still Climbing as on the debut, and Brownstone sounds stronger and more confident on the record, making it an enjoyable, if tentative, step forward."
+USA Today critic Steve Jones wrote that Still Climbing was "a solid follow-up" that continued their focus on "smooth ballads," with "5 Miles to Empty" typifying their sound through "soulful choruses," and noted that "slow jams far outnumber the handful of sparkless uptempo tunes."